 - How do prospects ultimately decide which solution is right for them?

-The material in the Consideration stage should still be educationally-based because prospects are searching for resources to understand the different solutions available to them to help better tackle their problem/opportunity.
-Webinars, eBooks, cases studies, data sheets, and planning guides are great resources to provide in the Consideration stage.
+The material in the Consideration stage should still be educationally based because prospects are searching for resources to understand the different solutions available to them to help better tackle their problem/opportunity.
+Webinars, eBooks, case studies, data sheets, and planning guides are great resources to provide in the Consideration stage.